crts314/EJNotes/chapter2.md

 ### Control flow

-A block of statements is defined using brackets like this:
+A block of statements is defined using braces like this:

 ```javascript
 {